Postdoctoral Research Associate in Ethics and Climate Change

-The University Center for Human Values (UCHV) and the Princeton Environmental Institute (PEI) at Princeton University invite applications for a fulltime postdoctoral research associate or more senior position working at the intersection of ethics and global change to contribute to the Climate Futures Initiative in Science, Values, and Policy (CFI) – a jointly supported research program.
+The University Center for Human Values (UCHV) and the High Meadows Environmental Institute (HMEI), formerly the Princeton Environmental Institute, at Princeton University invite applications for a postdoctoral research associate or more senior position working at the intersection of ethics and global change to contribute to the Climate Futures Initiative in Science, Values, and Policy (CFI) – a jointly supported research program.
 Our aim is to support a scholar whose research agenda focuses on the ethical dimensions of climate change, informed by knowledge of climate science and policy.
 Applicants trained in moral and political philosophy, political theory, normative economics, and related areas are encouraged to apply.

-For more information on the Climate Futures Initiative, see http://scholar.princeton.edu/cfi/home.
+For more information on the Climate Futures Initiative, see scholar.princeton.edu/cfi/home.

 To be eligible, an applicant must have completed his/her Ph.D.
 The applicant’s dissertation need not be specifically in the ethics of climate change, but persons applying to this position will be expected to demonstrate relevant background and commitment to working on a research project in the focal area during their time at Princeton.

 Applications will be evaluated on the basis of previous accomplishments, the promise of the proposed research in ethics, climate science, and policy, and the likelihood that the project will be enhanced by being carried out in an interdisciplinary environment.
 The capacity to contribute to the University’s teaching program may also be taken into account.